 Our principal business is the acquisition, development, licensing and protection of our intellectual property.
-We presently own six patents covering various telecommunications and data networking technologies including, among others, patents covering the delivery of power over Ethernet for the purpose of remotely powering network devices, and the transmission of audio, video and data over computer and telephony networks.
+We presently own six patents covering various telecommunications and data networking technologies (the "Patent Portfolio") including, among others, patents covering the delivery of power over Ethernet for the purpose of remotely powering network devices, and the transmission of audio, video and data over computer and telephony networks.
 Our strategy is to pursue licensing and strategic business alliances with companies in the industries that manufacture and sell products that make use of the technologies underlying our patents as well as with other users of the technology who benefit directly from the technology including corporate, educational and governmental entities.

-To date, our efforts with respect to our intellectual property have focused on licensing our patent (U.S. Patent No. 6,218,930) covering the control of power delivery over Ethernet cables (the "Remote Power Patent").
-As of March 31, 2010, we had entered into six license agreements with respect to our Remote Power Patent which, among others, included license agreements with D-Link, Microsemi Corporation and Netgear, Inc. (See Note D to our financial statements included as part of our Quarterly Report).
-During the next 12 months we do not presently anticipate licensing efforts for our other currently owned patents besides our Remote Power Patent.
+To date, our efforts with respect to our Patent Portfolio have focused on licensing our patent (U.S. Patent No. 6,218,930) covering the control of power delivery over Ethernet cables (the "Remote Power Patent").
+As of June 30, 2010, we had entered into 6 license agreements with respect to our Remote Power Patent which, among others, included license agreements with D-Link, Microsemi Corporation and Netgear, Inc. (See Note D to our financial statements included as part of this quarterly report).
+In addition, in July 2010 we reached 5 additional licenses with respect to settlements achieved concerning our litigation in the Eastern District of Texas.
+(See Note E to our financial statements included as part of this quarterly report).
 We may seek to acquire additional patents in the future.
+We continually review opportunities to acquire or license additional intellectual property for the purpose of pursuing licensing opportunities.

-To date we have incurred significant losses and at March 31, 2010 had an accumulated deficit of \$(54,131,000).
-For the year ended December 31, 2009 and for the three months ended March 31, 2010, we incurred net losses of \$(2,578,000) and \$(658,000), respectively.
-We anticipate that we will continue to incur losses until we enter into additional license agreements with respect to our patented technologies.
-We achieved revenue of \$811,000 from our technology licensing business for the year ended December 31, 2009 and \$118,000 for the three months ended March 31, 2010 with respect to royalties pertaining to our Remote Power Patent.
-Our inability to consummate additional material license agreements and achieve revenue from our patented technologies would have a material adverse effect on our operations and our ability to continue business.
+Through June 30, 2010 we incurred significant losses and at June 30, 2010 had an accumulated deficit of \$(55,288,000).
+For the year ended December 31, 2009 and for the three and six months ended June 30, 2010, we incurred net losses of \$(2,758,000), \$(1,157,000) and \$(1,815,000), respectively.
+We achieved revenue of \$811,000 for the year ended December 31, 2009 and \$292,000 for the six months ended June 30, 2010 with respect to royalties pertaining to our Remote Power Patent.
+As a result of achieving settlements in July 2010 with the remaining defendants in our patent litigation in the Eastern District of Texas (See Note E to our financial statements included as part of this quarterly report), we will receive upfront payments of approximately \$32 million and Cisco is obligated to pay us ongoing royalties based on its sales of PoE products.
+Such payments will substantially improve our financial condition and satisfy our operational and capital requirements for the foreseeable future.